Dark Drag Around Sagittarius A*: Momentum Transfer Angle

-We determine here the function $f(\theta_c)$ in Eq.~\eqref{eq: Fdrag eff}.
 Since the maximum velocities we consider for objects around Sgr.~A$^\star$ are of order $\sim 10^{-2}$, we will work in the non-relativistic limit.
-Moreover, we will work in the limit where DM is either much lighter or much heavier than the target.
+Moreover, we will work in the limit where DM is much heavier than the target.
 The momentum of either particle in the center of mass frame prior to the collision is simply

 where $\mu_{\chi T}$ is the reduced mass of the DM particle and the target, and $\vec{v}$ is given by G2's pericenter velocity.
 For elastic collisions, $\vec{p}_{\rm CM}$ of course maintains magnitude and is rotated by some angle.
 However, if the collision is inelastic, the center of mass momentum both rotates and changes magnitude post-collision.
 Denoting this new vector by $\vec{p}_{\rm CM}^\prime$, its magnitude is \cite{Alvarez:2023fjj}